QTM 106Luciferianism and the Christian Response

 Modern author Michael W. Ford continues this in The Bible of the Adversary:

-- The Translation Layer [C]: The Latin Vulgate translated Helel as lucifer (light-bearer).
-Crucially, the Vulgate also uses lucifer positively to describe Christ in 2 Peter 1:19:
+- Translation [C]: The Latin Vulgate translated Helel as lucifer (light-bearer).
+The same Latin Bible uses lucifer in a positive sense for Christ in 2 Peter 1:19:

 "We also have the prophetic message as something completely reliable... until the day dawns and the morning star (lucifer) rises in your hearts."
 (2 Peter 1:19, NIV/Vulgate [E])

-- The Luciferian Interpretation [I]: Because the word lucifer is translation-neutral—describing a pagan king, a planet, or even Christ—Luciferianism performs an identity re-assignment.
-It hijacks a title associated with light and applies it to the Adversary as a Promethean figure who defied the Creator to bring knowledge to humanity.
+- How Luciferians use it [I]: Because lucifer can refer to a pagan king, a planet, or even Christ, Luciferianism reassigns the title.
+It takes a word for "light" and applies it to the Adversary as a Promethean figure who defied the Creator to bring knowledge to humanity.

 - Archetypal (Philosophical) Luciferianism: